 Full metal delivery body with sliding doors for driver and passenger, and sliding door above tailgate that locked in the up position inside the body.
 Driver and passenger doors had windows that went up and down.
 Doors could be locked in the rearward open position.
 No spare tire mounting was offered with this body style as the passenger door couldn't have been opened with a right side mount, nor could the tailgate and rear door be opened with a tailgate mount.
 The fiberglass ribbed top protruded several inches over the front windshield frame, and a wider windshield bolted to the standard body.
 It had 15-inch, 4-lug wheels, with small hubcaps having the large "W".
 In 1963-64, the size of the wheels became 13-inch, with 15-inch being optional.

-This picture comes from an advertising postcard promoting the Dispatcher's gas mileage (see the back of the postcard, 50K JPEG.)
-The location was probably somewhere near Toledo, and Westhaven Pharmacy's brand new 24-hour delivery Jeep was perhaps just being delivered itself, since it doesn't appear to have a license plate yet.
+This Willys photo was probably taken in Toledo, and Westhaven Pharmacy's brand new 24-hour delivery Jeep was perhaps just being delivered itself, since it doesn't appear to have a license plate yet.
 The telephone number GA3-2478 was likely a "GARFIELD" exchange chosen in honor of U.S. President James Garfield, who was from Ohio.

 Although early models of this body style still had the original Jeep door openings (see an early catalogue page, 120K JPEG) they were changed in 1957 to a full opening with an extended floor to make entry and exit easier for delivery drivers.
 The door opening was cut at a sharp angle downward from the rear to the floor, as seen in this example with the hardtop removed.